Mount Ughtasar is for 4wd vehicles in good weather only

-Mount Ughtasar is a high mountain pass at an elevation of 3.296m (10,813ft) above the sea level, located of the Ishkhanasar range in the Syunik Province of Armenia.
-The site is reached only by four-wheel drive in good weather (the best time to visit is between mid July and the end of August).
-It's one of the highest roads of the country.
+Mount Ughtasar is a high mountain peak at an elevation of 3.296m (10,813ft) above sea level, located in the Syunik Province of Armenia.
+The site is reached only by four-wheel drive in good weather (the best time to visit is between mid-July and the end of August).
+It's one of the highest roads in the country.

 Mount Ughtasar